sad786/quora_clone/README.md

 # A simpme Quora like website that lets users
-# posts questions, answera questions posted by others nad like each other answers
+# posts questions, answers questions posted by others and like each other posts

 css and stlying is not done perfectly will improve later